celakovska/GenCards/README.md

 - ✍️ Create flashcards with text, images, or a combination of both
 - 🤖 AI-assisted flashcard generation using the ChatGPT API
 - 🗂 Organize flashcards into themed study sets and packs
-- 📶 Works fully offline, all data stored locally in JSON
+- 📶 Works offline, all data stored locally in JSON
 - 🔄 Shareable flashcard packs (export/import as ZIP)
 - ⚙️ Customizable language and API configuration for automatic flashcard generation